The following are the programs.

 Which seat is right for your child?

 Infants must ride in the back seat facing the rear of the vehicle.
-This offers the best protection for your infants neck.
-Recline the rear-facing seat at a 45 degree angle.
+This offers the best protection for your infant's head, neck, and spine.
+Recline the rear-facing seat to a 45 degree angle.
 If the seat doesn't want to stay angled, a firmly rolled towel under the seat may help.
-The American Academy of Pediatrics has recommended that a child remains rear-facing until their second birthday and/or the rear-facing limit of their car seat.
+The American Academy of Pediatrics recommended that children remain rear-facing until at least their second birthday or to the rear-facing limit of their car seat.

-It is important that the seat straps be fitted properly.
+Once your child has reached the rear-facing limits of their seat, they can ride in a forward-facing car seat.
+It is important that the seat's harness straps be fitted properly.
 Route the harness straps in slots above shoulder level.
 The harness clip should be at armpit level.
 Place the seat in the upright position and keep the harness straps snug.

 » Kids between 40 and about 80 pounds (usually 4 to 8 years old) should be in BOOSTER SEATS.

-A booster seat makes lap and shoulder belts fit correctly: low over hips and upper thighs and snug over the shoulders.
-These seats must be used with both lap and shoulder belts.
+A booster seat makes lap and shoulder belts fit correctly: low over hips and upper thighs, and snug over the shoulders.
+These seats must be used with both lap and shoulder belts (booster seats cannot be used where there is only a lap belt in the car) and children should continue to use them until they fit correctly using just the seat belt.

 » Usually kids over 80 pounds and 8 years old can fit correctly in LAP / SHOULDER BELTS.